The Trials of Rosie O'Neill: Season 2: 1991–92

+Production

+Production of the series was rushed for airing as a last-minute replacement for the intended Monday night vehicle, Face to Face with Connie Chung, in order to meet the air date.

 Notability

 The series received some notoriety for its debut episode in which O'Neill jokes about getting breast augmentation surgery.
 She does so by asking if she "should get my tits done".
 The use of the word "tits" (famously cited by George Carlin as one of the seven dirty words that could not be said on television or radio) led to some controversy.

 On a different note, the series was notable for being one of the few television shows to include an observant Jew—Ben Meyer, Rosie's boss, played by Ron Rifkin—as a regular character.
 Equally notable is that, although the Meyer character wore a kippah (skullcap), his religious identity was, with the exception of occasional instances when it figured directly in the plot, usually treated casually and without overt mention, without either melodrama or condescension.

 Theme song

 The theme song, entitled "I Wish I Knew", was written by Carole King and performed over the first season's credits by Melissa Manchester.
 Carole King made a guest appearance in a first season episode, performing an extended version of the song herself along with Gless and a few other series guests.
 The second season's intro (changed to the dismay of many fans) dropped the Manchester vocals, instead using an instrumental version of the theme.
 The series would revert to Manchester's vocal later on in the second season, prior to the cancellation by CBS.